kl82slo/kl82slo.github.io/_posts/2021-05-05-0001 MicroStrategy Certiffy Dossie.md

 You can Certify Dossier on [web](https://www2.microstrategy.com/producthelp/Current/ProjectDesignGuide/WebHelp/Lang_1033/Content/MicroStrategy_Web_and_Web_Universal.htm) or on [workstation](https://www2.microstrategy.com/producthelp/Current/Workstation/WebHelp/Lang_1033/Content/home_workstation.htm)

 ## MicroStrategy Web
-1. In MicroStrategy Web, right-click on a dossier and select Properties.
+1. In MicroStrategy Web, right-click on a dossier and select Properties. <br />
 ![Verify](/img/20210505_0001/Certified_dossier_properties.png)

-2. Check the Certified option and click Ok.
+2. Check the Certified option and click Ok. <br />
 ![Verify](/img/20210505_0001/Certified.png)

 3. Navigate to MicroStrategy Library and users will see the orange certified flag displayed for the dossier. <br />